Historical Apoplexy · State Legislative Adaptations · North Carolina

 Medicaid expansion coverage (NC Department of Health and Human

 Services, 2024).
-Division II does not depend on Medicaid — it
+This Act does not depend on Medicaid; it

 addresses the root causes that Medicaid treats symptomatically;